Best Places to Live in the Netherlands

 Around 60% of the population currently lives five metres below sea level with the highest point being Vaaserberg in South Limburg at 322.5 metres above sea level and the lowest point being Zuidplaspolder, which is seven metres below sea level.
 Luckily, the country is very well-equipped to handle pumping the land dry using windmills, pumping stations, polders and dikes.

-Best cities to live in the Netherlands
+Some of the best places to live in the Netherlands

 So, without further ado, if you’re planning on moving to the Netherlands and are wondering which are the best cities to live in there, here they are: